 Ayn Rand was a twentieth-century novelist and philosopher who wrote two classic novels and created a new philosophy called “Objectivism.”
-As a novelist, her writing is full of implicit and explicit philosophic content and so illustrate, in the form of concrete characters and events, what are otherwise challenging and difficult ideas.
+As a novelist, her writing is full of implicit and explicit philosophic content and so illustrates, in the form of concrete characters and events, what are otherwise challenging and difficult ideas.
 As a twentieth-century philosopher, she was unique in rejecting the entire modern and post-modern (Kantian) tradition.
 Instead, she chose to correct, develop, integrate and systematize the ideas of Aristotle and John Locke to the extent of creating an essentially new philosophy filled with her own innovative discoveries.
 Although she was not an academic and wrote for a popular audience, she nevertheless addressed nearly all of the major issues in technical philosophy.
 As a result, in recent years there has been a rapidly increasing presence of Objectivist philosophers in academia.Continue reading “My Views On Philosophy”

 I’m an advocate of 100% political and economic freedom, i.e., of laissez-faire capitalism.